six-two/mkdocs-backlinks-section-plugin/README.md

 ## Notable changes

+### Version 0.0.8

+- Fixed backlinks not working when folder names contain special characters (see #5)

 ### Version 0.0.7

 - Fixed false positive warnings about missing `hrefs` for tags starting with `<a` (`<autoref>`, `<audio>`, etc).
 Thank you @kzndotsh (see #4)